tigron/skeleton-object/README.md

 ### Check if the slug needs to be generated or regenerated

 - If save() is requested on a new object, slug creation will proceed
-- trait_slug_regenerate(): bool is called to check if an existing slug needs to be regenerated.
-By default trait_slug_regenerate() returns false and slug is never regenerated.
+- trait_slug_needs_regeneration(): bool is called to check if an existing slug needs to be regenerated.
+By default trait_sltrait_slug_needs_regeneration() returns false and slug isnever regenerated.

 ### Find a base string